Myles Straw Player Props: Guardians vs. Cubs

-The Cleveland Guardians, including Myles Straw (.378 on-base percentage in past 10 games, 67 points above season-long percentage), battle starter Justin Steele and the Chicago Cubs at Wrigley Field, Friday at 2:20 PM ET.
+The Cleveland Guardians and Myles Straw, who went 1-for-4 last time in action, take on Marcus Stroman and the Chicago Cubs at Wrigley Field, Saturday at 7:15 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4) against the Royals.
+In his previous game he had a one-hit showing (1-for-4) against the Cubs.

 Myles Straw Game Info & Props vs. the Cubs